devinhiggins/School-Website-Text/classifier/UbuntuRDP.md

 (grab a cup of coffee)
 ```

-4. Using Boot diagnostics in the Azure portal side bar, verify Unity Desktop is up and running.
+**4. Using Boot diagnostics in the Azure portal side bar, verify Unity Desktop is up and running.**

 ![Boot Diagnostics Sidebar](images/2_04_azure_bootdiag_sidebar.png) ![Boot Diagnostics Screenshot](images/2_04_azure_bootdiag.png)

-5. Connect VM via ssh.
-Create a Downloads folder under your home directory and go into the folder
+**5. Connect VM via ssh.
+Create a Downloads folder under your home directory and go into the folder**

 ```bash
 $ mkdir Downloads
 $ cd Downloads
 ```

-6. Visit [Griffon's IT Library XRDP](https://c-nergy.be/blog/?cat=79) section and follow instruction to download most recent [easy install xRDP script](https://c-nergy.be/blog/?p=15978) for Ubuntu 18.04
+**6. Visit [Griffon's IT Library XRDP](https://c-nergy.be/blog/?cat=79) section and follow instruction to download most recent [easy install xRDP script](https://c-nergy.be/blog/?p=15978) for Ubuntu 18.04**

 > NOTE: At the time of writing (Jan 21, 2021), the most up-to-date script version is [1.2.2](https://c-nergy.be/blog/?p=15978)